-Jim Walker, Non-Executive Chairman from 25 November 2016 and Non-Executive Director from 8 July 2016

-Jim Walker has over 40 years of experience in the resources sector.
+Jim Walker Non-Executive Chairman from 25 November 2016 and Non-Executive Director from 8 July 2016 Experience and Expertise Jim Walker has over 40 years of experience in the resources sector.
 He is currently non-executive Chairman of Macmahon Holdings Limited, Chairman of the WA State Training Board and a Non-Executive Director of Programmed Maintenance Services Group Limited, Seeing Machines and RACWA Holdings Pty Limited.
 Jim was formerly Managing Director and Chief Executive Officer of WesTrac Pty Limited, a Director of Seven Group Holdings Limited and National Hire Group Limited and was formerly National President of the Australian Institute of Management.
 Jim is a graduate member of the Australian Institute of Company Directors (AICD) and Australian Institute of Management (AIM WA).

-Qualifications GAICD, FAIM

-Macmahon Holdings Limited from 22 January 2015, Programmed Maintenance Services Limited from November 2013 and Seeing Machines from May 2014.
+Qualifications GAICD, FAIM Directorships held in other listed entities Macmahon Holdings Limited from 22 January 2015, Programmed Maintenance Services Limited from November 2013 and Seeing Machines from May 2014.
+Former directorships in last 3 years None.
 Special responsibilities Member of the Audit Committee, Member of the Risk Committee and Member of the Nomination and Remuneration Committee.

-Interest in shares and 80,000 ordinary shares.
+Interest in shares and options 80,000 ordinary shares.

-Peter Forsyth, Managing Director from 18 August 2017, Chief Executive Officer from 12 October 2016

-Peter Forsyth has worked as a senior executive with Caterpillar Inc. for 27 years with assignments including USA, Singapore, India and Australia.
+Peter Forsyth Managing Director from 18 August 2017, Chief Executive Officer from 12 October 2016 Experience and Expertise Peter Forsyth has worked as a senior executive with Caterpillar Inc. for 27 years with assignments including USA, Singapore, India and Australia.
 Peter's roles included Mining Manager, District Manager, Off-Highway Truck Product Manager and Major Projects Manager for Caterpillar Australia.
 He has successfully managed numerous major mining equipment deals with global mining companies and mining contractors.
 Peter was instrumental in the development and execution of Caterpillar's emerging market strategy for Off-Highway Trucks.
 Peter holds a Bachelor of Mechanical and Production Engineering Degree from RMIT University.
-His most recent role was CEO of Chesterfield Australia which was the Kobelco and John Deere Dealer in Queensland and New South Wales

-B. Eng (Bachelor of Mechanical and Production Engineering), RMIT University
+His most recent role was CEO of Chesterfield Australia which was the Kobelco and John Deere Dealer in Queensland and New South Wales.
+Qualifications B. Eng (Bachelor of Mechanical and Production Engineering), RMIT University Directorships held in other listed entities None.
+Former directorships in last 3 years None.

-None.

 Special responsibilities None.

-Interest in shares and None. options
+Interest in shares and options None.